 Prior to joining UC Davis, he was a faculty member with the Rush Institute for Healthy Aging and the senior biostatistician for CHAP.

 Alyssa Weakley, Ph.D.

 Assistant Professor, Department of Neurology

 Dr. Weakley is a neuropsychologist offering comprehensive cognitive evaluations to geriatric and adult patients with a wide range of neurologic conditions.
 She has clinical and research expertise in neurodegenerative disorders including mild cognitive impairment, Alzheimer's disease, and Parkinson's disease.
 She is also part of the Deep Brain Stimulation Program and Comprehensive Epilepsy Program and provides pre- and post-surgical evaluations, Wada procedures, and intra-operative language mapping.

 Health Sciences Assistant Clinical Director, Department of Psychiatry and Behavioral Sciences

 Education Core Co-Investigator

 Associate Professor in the Department of Psychiatry and Behavioral Sciences.
 He is an internist-psychiatrist by training and has expertise in neuropsychiatry, geriatric psychiatry, and Post-acute/Long-term Care Medicine.
-He is the Associate Director of the Outreach and Recruitment Core at the UCD ADC.
+He is the Associate Director of the Outreach and Recruitment Core at the UC Davis ADRC.
 His active grants include a Behavioral Health Center of Excellent grant from the State of California to study telepsychiatry in skilled nursing facilities and a training grant on providing integrated behavioral health and primary care training to primary care providers and residents.